Administration and Planning Best Practices for Contractors

 - Wellness or work fitness programs for employees, possibly through a health insurance provider partnership

-Develop and implement a procedure for reporting injuries and incidents, including near misses.
+Develop and implement a policy and procedure for reporting injuries and incidents, including near misses.
+Consider using EMC’s OnCall Nurse program for early triage of an injury, and timely reporting of the incident.
 Train all employees—from those working in the field to the project managers in the office—on the elements of the policy.
 Early reporting of injuries is essential and can prevent a small claim from becoming a large, costly one.

-Organize your handling of workers’ compensation claims.
+Stay on top of your workers’ compensation claims.
 EMC’s Select Provider Program can help you set up standardized procedures and designate a specific medical facility for injured employees, depending on the laws of your state.

 Safety Administration Tips for Contractors